snowcliffx/snowcliffx.github.io/README.md

 ---

 ## GloveHandler:CreateConfig(player, AttributeTable)
 > Creates a new configuration instance with the attributes in AttributeTable.
-Also returns the instance it creates.
+Also returns the `Configuration` it creates.

 - **player:** `Player`
 - **AttributeTable:** `Table (Dictionary)`